justinas-b/iac-workshop/topic-2/README.md

 </br>

-**4.** Execute terraform plan, check what changes are going to be made and apply.
+**4.** Execute terraform plan, examine what changes are going to be made and then apply.

 ```bash
  $ terraform plan